MayamaTakeshi/ws_speech_server/README.md

 It is mostly a helper for sip-lab to permit it to use speech synth/recog engines like google tts/stt, whisper etc during tests.

-At the moment we only support engines 'dtmf-gen', 'dtmf-det', 'gss' and 'gsr'.
+At the moment we only support engines 'dtmf-ss', 'dtmf-sr', 'bfsk-ss', 'bfsk-sr', 'google-ss' and 'google-sr'

+(ss=speech-synth, sr=speech-recog)

 ## Build